Articles by City & Category

 Something a Little Different: Upgrades and Other Cruises

-Argosy Cruises offers a whole range of cruises aside from the Harbor Tour, and CityPASS holders have the option to upgrade or choose a different excursion.
-You can exchange your CityPASS ticket and pay the upgrade fee at the Argosy Ticket Booth to enjoy the cruise of your choice.
+Argosy Cruises offers another experience aside from the Harbor Tour, and CityPASS holders have the option to upgrade.
+You can upgrade online or exchange your CityPASS ticket and pay the upgrade fee at the Argosy Reservation Center.

-Argosy Locks Cruise Boat & Bus: A two-and-a-half hour tour which links the saltwater of Puget Sound with the fresh water of Lake Union via the historic Hiram Chittenden Locks.
-Live historical narration gives you the background story of Seattle's amazing waterfront.
-You have the option to begin this tour at either Pier 55 or at AGC Marina, which includes bus transportation to or from Pier 55 to complete the tour.
+Argosy Locks Cruise: A 2-hour, one-way tour which links the saltwater of Puget Sound with the fresh water of Lake Union via the historic Hiram M. Chittenden Locks.
+Live historical narration gives you the background story of Seattle’s amazing waterways.
+Plus, the exciting experience of passing through the locking system.
+You have the option to begin this one-way tour at either Pier 55 on the Seattle Waterfront or AGC Marina on South Lake Union.